kurianbenoy/kurianbenoy-website/_posts/2021-03-21-qualities_software_developers.md

 It's also important to realize the review comments developers pass has nothing to do with you, but it is with your codebase and code quality.
 Personally, I need to work gaining more depth on python like the async function, generators, and revising the knowledge gained with the book High-performance Computing in practice in the coming days.

-Also in the end of each blog posts, I am going to share my three links for the week from now onwards
+Also in the end of each weekly blog posts, I am going to start sharing three links for this week onwards.

 **Three Links for this week 👉:**

 - How Netflix recommendation engines work for [Learning a Personalized home page](https://netflixtechblog.com/learning-a-personalized-homepage-aa8ec670359a)
 - Top 5 Lessons learned from being Netflix CEO - [Reed Hastings](https://www.youtube.com/watch?v=BH-Dq50Cz8Q)
-- A long chat about [git and few of the common commands like commit, stash and their git mental with Nabarun, Sayan and Jason](https://janusworx.com/blog/a-rambling-only-slightly-coherent-chat-around-git/)
+- A long chat about [git and few of the common commands like commit, stash and their git mental model with Nabarun, Sayan and Jason](https://janusworx.com/blog/a-rambling-only-slightly-coherent-chat-around-git/)